 Apply to be a mentee

-Application: Incoming students are required to submit an application consisting of short answer questions, writing samples, teacher recommendations, and family information.
+Application: Incoming students are required to submit an application consisting of short answer questions, writing samples, and family information.
 Completed applications (both the student and parent forms) must be given to your college guidance counselor or faxed to Minds Matter at 1 -617- 841-7026.
 Applications must be received by Thursday, September 24, 2015.

 Interview: Following the submission of their applications, qualified applicants will be asked to interview with Minds Matter’s Executive Committee to gauge interest and assess commitment to the program.